markshin/pl2016/README.md

 - Exams: 50% (mid-term 20% and final 30%)
     + You will solve Coq problems at the lab during the exam.
 - Attendance: 5%
-    + -TBA% per absence.  *IMPORTANT: 6 absences make an F*.
+    + -1% per absence.  *IMPORTANT: 6 absences make an F*.

 ### Questions